 Four times a year, Noisy Little Monkey hosts the Bristol HubSpot User Group (HUG); it’s a meet-up for like-minded inbound marketers in Bristol who use HubSpot.
 At the most recent event, attendees learned how to create a HubSpot content strategy from scratch.
 In case you missed out on the talk, here’s a recap of all the juicy knowledge that was shared.
-You can find the slides from the presentation here.

 What is a HubSpot content strategy?

 Building a HubSpot content strategy isn't just about deciding what tweets/blogs/videos you should put out and when; it's actually a much more considered process which forms a bigger part of your inbound marketing strategy.
 The content you produce for your prospects and customers informs every stage of the buyer's journey.

 A slide showing the inbound marketing flywheel and where your content fits in the buyer's journey

 A lot of these concepts will be referred to later in the blog, so let’s start with the basics.
 These three P's are the framework of how you can build your HubSpot content strategy:

 This comes in the form of Key Performance Indicators (KPIs).
 Your KPIs are subjective because what you define as "success" for your business is subjective, so, when brainstorming your KPIs:

 - Talk to your boss (you’ll need Senior buy-in early)

 - Look at the wider goals of your business as well as its commercial targets

 - Factor in a potential service level agreement (SLA) between your sales and marketing teams